Ubon - Thailand ***

 There had been no previous camp at Ubon and the POWs were keen to build their living area, however the Japanese insisted they start work on the two airfields immediately.
 The POWs would have to camp out in open paddy fields.
 Too bad if it rained!
 The nights were cold and it was hot during the days.

 By this time the POWs had little in the way of clothing, and what they wore was in tatters.
-They had nothing to keep warm during nights.
+They had nothing to keep them warm during nights.
+After months of rehabilitating they were were back to the level of health and well-being as that of speedo days – heavy work schedules, little food, no medicines etc.

 The aerodromes were 7-8 miles away and the POWs had to march to and from work.